 HGV Driver Jobs

-HGV driver jobs collect, transport and deliver millions of tonnes of goods a year throughout the UK and beyond.
+HGV drivers collect, transport and deliver millions of tonnes of goods a year throughout the UK and beyond.
 The HGV category ranges from 7.5 tonnes up to the European maximum of 44 tonnes.
 It includes rigid trucks, articulated lorries and trucks pulling trailers.

-HGV driver jobs could be carrying cattle or other livestock from farms, taking building materials or engineering equipment to and from factories, delivering large loads of clothing or food to shops or supermarkets.
-Some HGV driver jobs may carry hazardous or dangerous loads such as fuel or chemicals and some HGV driver jobs will take goods abroad or importing materials.
+Lorry drivers could be carrying cattle or other livestock from farms and taking building materials or engineering equipment to and from factories.
+HGV drivers could be delivering large loads of clothing or food to shops or supermarkets.
+The job may include carrying hazardous or dangerous loads such as fuel or chemicals and some will take goods abroad or import materials.

-HGV driver jobs can have any of the following main license categories that include Class 1, Class2 and 7.5tonne driving.
+HGV drivers can have any of the following main license categories that include Class 1, Class2 and 7.5tonne driving.
 Different types of driving include multi-drop, removal and trunking.
-HGV driver jobs are often required to do a set number of drops on a multi-drop delivery within a set timescale.
+They are often required to do a set number of drops on a multi-drop delivery within a set timescale.

-Strict laws control the amount of time spent at the wheel for and the rest breaks HGV drivers must take.
-HGV driver jobs hours must not exceed an average of 48 hours a week.
-Modern HGV driver jobs drive lorries that are usually comfortable and the larger ones have air-conditioning and even a small sleeping area in the cab.
-HGV driver jobs spend many hours alone.
+Strict laws control the amount of time spent at the wheel and the rest breaks LGV drivers must take.
+Their hours must not exceed an average of 48 hours a week.
+Modern HGV and LGV drivers drive lorries that are usually comfortable and the larger ones have air-conditioning and even a small sleeping area in the cab.
+The job may require spending many hours alone.

-Most HGV driver jobs are over 25, and it is possible to move into the job from other work, such as warehouse and distribution or other road haulage jobs.
-Companies may train their own HGV driver jobs, or potential new drivers could train and take an HGV licence privately at a driving school.
+To be an HGV driver you must be over 18 and have a full car driving license.
+It is possible to move into the job from other work, such as warehouse and distribution or other road haulage jobs.
+Companies may train their own drivers, or potential new drivers could train and take an HGV licence privately at a driving school.